-Customer Service.

-Diagnostic and Routine

-Hearing Exams\ (1 per
+Diagnostic and Routine Hearing Exams (1 per year)

-year) \$0 copay for

-services from a primary

-care provider or specialist.
+\$0 copay for services from a primary care provider or specialist.

-Hearing aid fitting and

-evaluation\ (once every 3
+Hearing aid fitting and evaluation (once every 3 years)

-years) \$0 copay for

-services from a primary

-care provider or specialist.

-Hearing Aids\

-Optional Supplemental Hearing Package

-You are responsible for the difference between the plan's benefits and the cost of the hearing aid(s).

-Services must be obtained from a participating in-network provider.

-\$1,200 maximum allowance for both ears (up to \$600 per ear) every 3 years for new hearing aids, including applicable dispensing fee.
+What you must pay when you get these services Services that are covered for you Optional Supplemental Hearing Package \$0 copay for services from a primary care provider or You are responsible for the difference between the plan's specialist. benefits and the cost of the hearing aid(s).
+Hearing Aids Services must be obtained from a participating in-network \$1,200 maximum provider. allowance for both ears (up to \$600 per ear) every 3 years for new hearing aids, including applicable dispensing fee.
+Out-of-network services

-Out-of-network services are not covered.